What Are the Long-Term Effects of Alcohol?

 Alcohol dependence is a physical disorder that requires medical treatment, as attempts to withdraw alcohol from a dependent patient will lead to unpleasant and even potentially dangerous withdrawal symptoms.
 Medical treatment for alcohol dependence can be administered via inpatient or outpatient rehabilitation and therapy that helps patients avoid future alcohol abuse.

 According to the US Substance Abuse and Mental Health Services Administration, in 2013, 18.0 million people age 12 years or older in the US needed treatment for alcohol use (6.9% of Americans age 12 or older).

-In a residential rehab center, intensive counseling and therapy that helps patients find positive ways of dealing with the stress.
+In a residential rehab center, intensive counseling, and therapy that helps patients find positive ways of dealing with stress.
 Stopping these pressures that led them to abuse alcohol begins as soon as the acute detoxification process is over.

 Residential treatment programs lasting from 30 days, including detox to 90 days and beyond, are available at rehab centers that are located in pleasant surroundings where patients can focus solely on recovery.